makos/snake/README.md

 The classic game we all know and love.

 ## Requirements
-The game is made and tested on Windows 10 with PDCurses and MinGW-w64, but since PDCurses is compatible with native ncurses it should compile on Linux.
-Not tested (yet).
+The game is made and tested on Windows 10 with PDCurses and MinGW-w64.
+Tested on Windows 10 with `cmd.exe`, `Cygwin` and Git for Windows' `bash.exe`.
+Tested to be working on Arch Linux VM.

 Required libraries:
 * ncurses (PDCurses)